-If you’re interested in becoming a veterinary assistant, SJVC can help you get the training you need.
+If you’re looking for vet tech programs in California, SJVC can help you get the training you need.

 About the Program